 - salted butter - softened to room temperature

 - cream cheese - softened to room temperature

-For this recipe, you will need either a stand mixer or a hand mixer, as well as the typical cookie go-tos: a large baking sheet, a silicone baking mat, and a cooling rack!
+For this no chill gingerbread cookies recipe, you will need either a stand mixer or a hand mixer, as well as the typical cookie go-tos: a large baking sheet, a silicone baking mat, and a cooling rack!

 Equipment you may need